kenjcastilla/personal-blog/README.md

 *" "*

-  * Displays a Quote of the Week.
-I might change to Quote of the Day.
-Or update bi-weekly.
+  * Currently displays the Quote of the Week.
+This might change to a bi-weekly or daily quote.

 ## Next Steps
 I plan to add a comment/question feature within the next month so that visitors can engage with me and the ideas I've presented.
 The feature will require the user to categorize their message as a question or a comment.
 I didn't originally plan to have people create accounts to engage with my posts.
 Therefore, the manifestation of this plan depends on whether I want to include accounts and more authentication involvement or just keep comments/questions anonymous.